logisim-evolution/logisim-evolution/docs/docs.md

 # Translations #

-`Logisim-evolution` is built with multi-language support, which means we put our best that all messages and texts you see on the screeen can be translated.
+`Logisim-evolution` is built with multi-language support, which means we have done our best to ensure all messages and texts you see on the screeen can be translated.
 Many of them were automatically translated using [DeepL](https://www.deepl.com/).
-If you should find bizarre translations, please do not hesitate to correct them in the corresponding property files and to make a pull request!
+If you should find bizarre translations, please do not hesitate to [correct them](docs/developers.md) in the corresponding property files and to make a pull request!

 ---